binerogroup/documentation/_sources/compute/flavors.rst.txt

 .. caution::

-   The NVMe based storage is local to the hypervisor that is running your instance and is backed by a single physical disk, though NVMe based enterprise solid state drives has an extremely good lifetime expectancy it's important that you consider this fact and **backup your data** regularly.
+   The NVMe based storage is local to the hypervisor that is running your instance is using a single physical disk, though NVMe based enterprise solid state drives has an high lifetime expectancy it's important that you consider this fact and **backup your data** regularly.

+   See :doc:`/storage/nvme-storage` for more information.

 This flavor provides the best possible storage performance for IO intensive workloads that needs to write to disk and is great for ephemeral storage or as disk if you